 Ever worked in a restaurant that had a walk-in cooler or freezer?
 Have you ever been in a laboratory with cold storage?
 Businesses like these need efficient ways to get in and out of cold storage without wasting energy or compromising the temperature of that room.
 You wouldn’t want fresh produce or the active ingredients in a medication to spoil.
 A traditional door lets in air contaminants and can also compromise the temperature in these kinds of spaces.

-But other businesses benefit from this efficient way to separate the environment of different rooms as well.
+• Zoos and Botanical Gardens.
 If you’ve ever been to a botanical garden, a butterfly conservatory or an aviary, you’ve probably seen air curtains there as well.
 Tropical birds or plants do not mix well with those from the desert.
 Often, in places like these with living creatures, they will even use double air curtains to ensure people don’t accidentally let a bird or a butterfly into the adjoining room.

 What are the Benefits of Air Curtains?